 The shortcut file builds a MEX-file.
 If you do not have a compiler set up, follow the instructions to choose a compiler.

 to explore how it works.

 Open the top model.

-To create new shortcuts to access frequently used files, select the Project > Files node, right-click a file, and select Create Shortcut > General or any other shortcutGroupName.
-This action creates a basic shortcut with no startup or shutdown action.
+To create shortcuts to access frequently used files, select the Files view, right-click a file, and select Create Shortcut.

 Open and make changes to files and review changes.